ksbg/sparklanes/README.md

 -------------------------

-Each processor must inherit from the abstract class `etl.base.PipelineProcessorBase` and implement the abstract method `run()`, which will be called during pipeline execution.
+Each processor must inherit from the abstract class `framework.base.PipelineProcessorBase` and implement the abstract method `run()`, which will be called during lane execution.
 For example:

 ```python
 from etl.base import PipelineProcessorBase